IDCI-Consulting/DockerResources/README.md

 Todo
 ----

-Use the greatness of the ELK stack
+Improve the use of the elk stack